MaxBurgert/gethigh/README.md

+# Final steps
+With only three days left to the final milestone, we are mostly working on our documentation.
+The game manual is now up to date, as well as the documentation for the protocol.
+Also outlining the architecture of the game is a task we are currently working on.

+In terms of code we cleaned up some of the classes, added documentation where needed, improved and fixed several issues.
+To make the keybings more easily customizable, it is now possible to press a certain key which the client want's to assign to an action, and the respective key binding will be displayed in the field.

+`Max Burgert on 19.5`

+# How do I play?
+To make our game more enjoyable to others, we can now proudly present a working tutorial.
+The tutorial is accessible in the Lobby Window under 'Help - Tutorial'.
+In the tutorial the player gets introduced to the basic game mechanics, as well as the goal of the game.

+`Max Burgert on 16.5`

 # Changing Key Bindings
 Humans are  mutable and so we made a new feature that the client can change his key bindings in accordance with his preferences.
 In addition to that, we also worked on our tutorial and a splash screen when the game starts.